 - ½ cup sunflower butter or nut butter

-- 6 tbsp coconut flour extra for sprinkling
+- 6 tablespoon coconut flour extra for sprinkling

 - ¾ cup dark chocolate

 - Mix sunflower butter, coconut flour, maple syrup, vanilla extract, and salt in a bowl.